DKMiner/LIS/README.md

+**To-do**

+1. Probably use "num_ask()" for all inputs
+2. Change database from txt to json or something better
+3. Data encryption
+4. GUI

 **Credits**

 1. ThePycoach for their email sending code.
 Used it as a function in this program.
 The code can be found in [here](https://github.com/thepycoach/automation/blob/main/Send%20Emails.py)